Colorectal Tumors in Adolescents and Young Adults

 Patient selection in minimally invasive surgery for colon cancer

 Good surgical outcomes depend on careful patient selection.
 Historic contraindications to a minimally invasive approach include elderly or high-risk patients, multiple previous abdominal operations, technically challenging surgery, and patients with serious comorbidities.
 All these factors can add a level of difficulty to the performance of an operation, and they are certainly associated with increased morbidity and mortality.
-But clearly none of these factors are hard but rather are relative contraindications to minimally invasive surgery.
+But clearly none of these factors are absolute; rather, they are relative contraindications to minimally invasive surgery.
 The surgeon’s main goal is the performance of a safe and adequate operation.
-[42]
+[68]

 • A tumor large enough that the extraction site to remove it would be of sufficient size to perform the entire operation.